FatihKoz/DisposableTheme/docs/README.md

 * License changed
 * Bootstrap version changed from v4.x to v5.x
 * Theme helpers logic changed and now can be customized by duplication as per your needs.
 Theme no longer uses other Disposable addon helpers.
-* Theme is NOT compatible with older seperate Disposable addons, it is designed to be fully compatible with Disposable v3 series addons (Basic and Special as of date)
+* Theme is **NOT** compatible with older seperate Disposable addons, it is designed to be fully compatible with Disposable v3 series addons (Basic and Special as of date)
-* Theme is NOT compatible with beta4 or earlier development builds of phpVMS v7 prior to 14.DEC.21
+* Theme is **NOT** compatible with beta4 or earlier builds of phpVMS v7 prior to **14.DEC.21**
 * Minimum required phpVMS v7 version is `phpVms 7.0.0-dev+211214.c12cf0`

+Compatible with latest development (dev) builds of phpVMS v7 as described below, which are released after **14.DEC.21**

+* Theme version v3.0.19 is the latest version with php7.4 and laravel8 support.
+* Theme versions starting with v3.1.xx will support only php8 and laravel9 as per phpVMS v7 improvements.

 ## Installation